Johanna12/My-Biking-Trip/README.md

 # My-Biking-Trip
-This is a web app to test memorable places.
+This is a web app about way finding, in particular, how way-finding helps people find their way while riding their bicycles on biking routes.